EndlessCodeGroup/ECInventory/website/docs/intro.md

 - Bind commands to left, right, shift-left and shift-right clicks
 - Define allowed and denied items from others plugins (via [Mimic])
 - Define allowed and denied items IDs using wildcard patterns, for example pattern `*_sword` allows to put any sword to the slot
-- Placeholders (via [PlaceholderAPI]) can be used in inventory names as well as in slot names, descriptions and commands
+- Placeholders (via [PlaceholderAPI]) can be used in inventory names as well as in slot names, descriptions, and commands
 - Admins can open other player's inventories and modify its content

 [placeholderapi]: https://www.spigotmc.org/resources/6245/